pimcore/pimcore/doc/Development_Documentation/22_Administration_of_Pimcore/07_Users_and_Roles.md

 In case the editor has his own workspace settings on `/home/myPath`, these permissions are added to permissions from any role they incorporate.
 A permission granted by any role can not be rescinded for a single user.

+Example: If you want to allow to move elements in tree then it is necessary to grant the create and settings access.

 It is also possible to restrict access to localized fields on a language-level.
 By default, a user can view and edit (as long as they also have sufficient object permissions) all localized fields.
 This can now be restricted to a subset of